skyl/bonsai/1-stay-with-one.md

 Reduce the cognitive overhead of constructing the system.
-The entire state of your system should be able to be constructed with a single version identifier and a few variables.
+The entire state of your system should be able to be constructed with a single version identifier and a maybe few variables.
 There is one version of the code and there is one version of the data.
 The is one way to build and integrate the software.
 There is one way to deploy the software, preferably with a single command.